PlanterApp/planter_blog/content/posts/gardening-with-kids/index.md

 ![My son sowing pea seeds in the garden.](20230322_163835.jpg "My son sowing pea seeds in the garden.")

-When it comes to planting, kids absolutely love getting their hands dirty and sowing seeds.
-To make the experience enjoyable and easy for them, opt for seeds that are large and easy to handle.
+Kids love getting their hands dirty and sowing seeds.
+To make it easier for them, choose seeds that are large and easy to handle.
 Peas, beans, and seeds from the squash family are perfect choices.
 Their size and shape make them convenient for little fingers to hold and place in the soil, increasing the chances of successful planting.\
 \
 We learned this lesson the hard way this year; first we planted peas which went super well.
 I dug a trough for the seeds and my son was able to plant them every couple inches and they grew super well!
 However, next to the peas we planted carrots, and nearly a hundred seeds ended up in the same spot.